You are here: Home > Help > Server Health Monitoring > Virtual Memory Swapping

 Virtual Memory Swapping

-When the processes running on your server attempt to allocate more memory than your system has available, the kernel begins to swap memory pages to and from the disk.
+When the processes running on server / instance attempt to allocate more memory than your system has available, the kernel begins to swap memory pages to and from the disk.

 This is done in order to free up sufficient physical memory to meet the RAM allocation requirements of the requestor.